BIOS 477/877 Bioinformatics and Molecular Evolution (3 credits)

 Ch10

-• Gene prediction methods (ab initio methods, GENSCAN, etc.) (handout)
+• Gene prediction methods (simple methods, ab initio methods, etc.) (handout)

 • Gene prediction, genome annotation, etc. (handout)

-* Recommended readings from Understanding Bioinformatics chapters.
-Related readings are listed in parentheses.
-"Printed material" will be distributed at the class or through Blackboard.
-Chapters 4, 7, 9, 11, 13, and 14 (shown in italics in the schedule) in Understanding Bioinformatics are Applications Chapters.
+* Corresponding chapters and sections from the optional textbook, Understanding Bioinformatics.
+Sections shown in parentheses are relevant but not directly related to the lecture contents.
+Chapters 4, 7, 9, 11, 13, and 14 (shown in italics in the schedule) are Applications Chapters.
 These chapters are suggested to be read before Theory Chapters.
+Other reading materials are available online or through Canvas.

 ** Homework assignments are availalble from Canvas.
 G1, G2, ... are Graduate Only assignments.
 Assignment 11 is optional.